 For a day or two, keep a journal.
 Write down what you do and what time you do it, in real time.
 (Stayed an extra hour at work, 5:30-6:30 p.m., or Hit the snooze button, 7:00–7:15 a.m., for example.)

 Then, evaluate.
 Does anything surprise you?
 Snoozing longer than you thought?
 Maybe that’s an extra 10 minutes of found time.
 Staying late at work consistently?
-Perhaps you can leave on time and have more minutes to make a healthy dinner.
+Perhaps you can stay 45 minutes instead of an hour (or leave on time one day a week) and use the time to make a healthy dinner.

-Sometimes, free time won’t jump out at you so easily.
-So take a close look and ask yourself:
+Sometimes, those “extra” minutes won’t jump out at you so easily.
+So when you’re reviewing your time journal, ask yourself:

 Spending hours picking the perfect font for your PowerPoint presentation?
 Or stressing over whether your toddler's clothes match?

 Focus on completion, not perfection.
-You just might uncover a little more time for your healthy habits.
+It frees up more time for your healthy habits.

 So the time you might take from your day to put toward your sleep gives you more than you lose.

-Sleeping at least 7 hours a night leads to better and longer workouts, according to the Sleep Disorders Center at Northwestern University in Chicago.
-Enough sleep helps with memory, coordination, and mood, too.
+Sleeping at least 7 hours a night leads to better and longer workouts, according to the Sleep Disorders Center at Northwestern Memorial Hospital in Chicago.
+Getting enough sleep helps with memory, coordination, and mood, too.

-To pinpoint habits that keep you up later than you want, check out your time log.
-Are you watching TV from 9 p.m. until midnight?
+Check your time log to see if you have habits that keep you up late at night.
+Are you watching TV from 9 p.m. to midnight?
 Surfing the web?

-Here's a tip: Save 10 minutes out of every 30 minutes of TV by watching them on DVR and zooming past commercials.
+You can save 10 minutes out of every 30 minutes of TV by watching them on DVR and zooming past commercials.
 Watch three shows a night?
-You've just banked 30 minutes for some healing Zzzzs.
+You've just banked 30 minutes for some healing ZZZs.

-Mornings are a great time to get things done, before other things from your day intrude and pile up.
-Plus, you start the day with a big checkmark on your to-do list.
+Morning is a great time to get things done, before other things intrude and pile up.
+Plus, you start the day with a big check mark on your to-do list.